-This overview of frequently asked questions was created together with former and current students from various voluntary student posts.
-This is meant to keep you informed of student and university elections – before, during and after.
-In three different categories, you can find out why every single student vote is important for elections at the Bauhaus-Universität Weimar, why you should stand as a candidate and why your personal commitment to university politics is worthwhile not only for you, but also for your fellow students.
+This overview of frequently asked questions was created together with students from various voluntary student posts.
+This is meant to keep you informed before, during and after student government elections and university committee elections.
+Find out why every single student vote is important for the elections of three different bodies at the Bauhaus-Universität Weimar, why you should stand as a candidate and why getting involved in university politics is beneficial for you and your co-students.

-All enrolled students of the Bauhaus-Universität Weimar who are registered in the electoral register as of the deadline are eligible to vote in student elections.
+All students enrolled at the Bauhaus-Universität Weimar who are listed in the electoral register on the cut-off date are eligible to vote in student elections.
+The voting registry is valid for student government elections and university committee elections.

 Voting is done online.
 For this purpose, an e-mail will be sent to your university e-mail address before the first day of voting, in which you will find a link to your individual access data to the voting portal.